kaitlinnewson/c4l18-workshop-staticweb/README.md

 * Page Resource
 * Contact email integration
 * Create a new page where you get all image resources

+Put up a yellow sticky note when you finish 4-7.

 40-45 minute mark: Take up 5, 6, 7, show and tell other things people did